peterbourgon/peter-bourgon-org/src/ok-log/index.md

 }
 ---

-_tl;dr_ — [OK Log](https://github.com/oklog/oklog) is a distributed and coördination-free log management system for big ol' clusters.<br/>
+_tl;dr_ — [OK Log](https://github.com/oklog/oklog) is a distributed and coördination-free log management system for big ol' clusters.
-I built it from first principles, to teach myself the gory details of shuffling logs around.<br/>
+I built it from first principles, to teach myself the gory details of shuffling logs around.
 This is the story of the prototype.

 — – -